 Robbins Arroyo LLP: Sunrun Inc. (RUN) Misled Shareholders According to a Recently Filed Class Action

-Shareholder rights law firm Robbins Arroyo LLP announces that a class action complaint was filed against Sunrun Inc. (NASDAQGS: RUN) in the U.S. District Court for the Northern District of California.
-The plaintiff brings the complaint on behalf of all purchasers of Sunrun securities pursuant to Sunrun’s August 5, 2015 initial public stock offering (“IPO”) for alleged violations of the Securities Act of 1933.
-Sunrun engages in the design, development, installation sale, ownership, and maintenance of residential solar energy systems in the United States.
+Robbins Arroyo LLP announces that a class action complaint was filed against Sunrun Inc. (NasdaqGS: RUN) in the U.S. District Court for the Northern District of California.
+The complaint is brought on behalf of all purchasers of Sunrun securities between September 16, 2015 and May 2, 2017, for alleged violations of the Securities Exchange Act of 1934 by Sunrun’s officers and directors.
+Sunrun engages in the design, development, installation, sale, ownership, and maintenance of residential solar energy systems in the United States.

 Sunrun Shareholders Have Legal Options